php-dev-br/laravel-doc-pt-br/authentication.md

     Auth::login($user);

-    // Login and "remember" the given user...
-    Auth::login($user, true);

-Of course, you may specify the guard instance you would like to use:

-    Auth::guard('admin')->login($user);

 #### Authenticate A User By ID

 To log a user into the application by their ID, you may use the `loginUsingId` method.
 This method simply accepts the primary key of the user you wish to authenticate:

     Auth::loginUsingId(1);

-    // Login and "remember" the given user...
-    Auth::loginUsingId(1, true);

 #### Authenticate A User Once